tejadhith/FacialRecognition/README.md

 # FacialRecognition
-A Project done under the Epoch Club (The AI-ML and Data Science Club of IITH) as a core member.
-The project focusses on facial recognition, which is applied to attendance verification.
+A Learning Project done a Core member of the Epoch Club (The AI-ML and Data Science Club of IITH).
+The project focuses on facial recognition, which is applied to attendance verification. \